micro/micro/cmd/platform/README.md

 ## TODO

 - Add config - post deployment bootstrapping config
-- Add command - turn into a `micro env {create, update, delete, list}` command
-- Document the runbook - add a list of commands / docs / expected outcomes
 - Use the platform profile and define this as a micro platform binary